Refer a Patient

 • Is able to provide input for the clinicians completing study rating scales.

 • Is able and willing to provide written informant consent.
-Informant consent is separate from the subject’s written informed consent (or assent for minors) and must be signed before the patient will be considered eligible for the studies.
+Informant consent is separate from the subject’s written informed consent and must be signed before the patient will be considered eligible for the studies.

-• Is able to participate in at least 1 in-person or video interview at the study site during the screening period and able to provide continuing input by attending corresponding on-site visits or participating in telephone interviews.
+• Is able to participate in at least 1 in-person or remote interview at the study site during the screening period (between the screening visit and Day 1) and able to provide continuing input by attending corresponding on-site visits or participating in telephone interviews.

 Other inclusion and exclusion criteria apply.